Rijul-A/service.zumbrella/README.md

 * **Automatic Audio Stream Selection**: Automatically selects the best audio stream matching your preferred language when playback starts
 * **Automatic Subtitle Activation**: Intelligently activates subtitles based on your language preference, with smart filtering of forced subtitles
+* **Webhook Integration**: Triggers external webhooks automatically when the Kodi screensaver is activated or deactivated

 How It Works
 ------------